 The group of worker bees that follow the queen around tending to her needs is referred to as the queen retinue.
 The Queen Retinue Pheromone (QRP) is complex, with both primer and releaser characteristics and has a direct effect on the queen’s retinue.
 It can be considered a superset of QMP since it is composed of the five compounds of QMP, plus four more.

-- From the Koschevnikov gland: This gland is near the sting shaft and released when a bee stings.
+- From the Koschevnikov gland: This gland is near the sting shaft and is released when a bee stings.
 The release of the alarm pheromone is a defensive reaction to alert nearby bees.
 This pheromone smells like bananas.
 If you are unfortunate enough to be stung, you may wish to leave the area as you tend to the sting, because alarm pheromones are being received by other bees.

 - From the Mandibular glands: This consists of 2-heptanone and is used as an anesthetic and to paralyze intruders, after which bees remove the intruder from the hive.